 \section{Discussion}

 The results reported above raise the question of why models severely underperform on negative outcome prediction.
 The simplest answer could be the amount of training data that is available for each task.
-We test this hypothesis by comparing the performance on Articles $8$ ($796$ negative vs. $654$ positive examples) and $13$ ($1197$ negative vs. $1031$ positive examples) of ECHR where in our \corpus{} there is more training data available for the negative outcome than positive outcome.
-The results, see \cref{fig:subset}, prove that even when the model has more training data for negative outcome than the positive outcome, predicting negative outcome is still harder.
-In particular, for Article $13$ the amount of training data is higher than for Article $8$, yet the drop in performance between positive and negative outcome prediction is still dramatic.
+We test this hypothesis by comparing the performance on Articles $8$ ($796$ negative vs. $654$ positive examples) and $13$ ($1197$ negative vs. $1031$ positive examples) of ECHR in our \corpus{}, where there is more training data available for the negative outcome than for the positive outcome.
+The results, given in \cref{fig:subset}, show that even when the model has more training data for negative outcome than the positive outcome, predicting negative outcome is still harder.
+In particular for Article $13$, the amount of training data is higher than for Article $8$, yet the drop in performance between positive and negative outcome prediction is still dramatic.
 In fact, while the scores achieved by the \model{} are still low, the other models (except our joint model) fail to predict a single negative outcome correctly for Article $13$.
-We therefore believe that the performance drop is likely to be more related with the complexity of the underlying task, rather than the imbalance of the underlying datasets. \looseness-1
+We therefore believe that the performance drop is likely to be more related with the complexity of the underlying task, than with the imbalance of the underlying datasets. \looseness-1